-Four Credits Brown, Seymour (Chemistry)
+Four Credits Burnatowska-Hledin (Biology and Chemistry)

 195. - A course offered in response to student and instructor interest.
-The topic for Fall 2003 is biotechnology.

 Two-Credit Topical Science and Technology Courses (GEMS 200-250)

 These courses build on skills acquired in the four-credit laboratory-based science courses to provide a focused experience in scientific inquiry.
 The two-credit courses are both topical and investigative.
 Students will be expected to gain a mastery of a scientific topic through hands-on investigations, and to communicate their knowledge through a variety of media.
 The goal of these courses is to provide models for life-long learning in science and technology by introducing students to how-to techniques for learning and mastering a particular scientific subject through inquiry.
 These courses meet for half a semester for up to six total hours per week.